Diverse Books: #OwnVoices

 Almost to Freedom

-Lindy and her doll Sally are best friends - wherever Lindy goes, Sally stays right by her side.
-They eat together, sleep together, and even pick cotton together.
-So, on the night Lindy and… Read More →
+Lindy and her doll, Sally, are best friends—wherever Lindy goes, Sally stays right by her side.
+She’s with Lindy when she eats, when she sleeps, and even when she picks cotton.
+So, on the… Read More →

 A Map into the World